camicroscope/GSOC/README.md

 **9) Project Schedule**

 Break the timeline into periods of approximately 7 days.
-Be clear if you have planned for a full-time or half-time project.
+Be clear on project size and timeframe, in compliance with google's requirements.
+We also highly recommend including a something to show organization-wide as a demo in advance of both midterm and final evaluations to both show off your hard work, and elicit feedback beyond your mentor(s).

 **10) Planned GSoC work hours**

-Please indicate the work hours (including the timezone), that you hope to work on your project.
+Please indicate the work hours (including the timezone) that you hope to work on your project.

 **11) Planned absence/vacation days and other commitments during the GSoC period (including the community bonding period)**

 Indicate any examinations or other personal commitments.

 **12) Open Source and Skills**

-Include and explain your open source contribitions, and explain them as needed.
-Additionally, please highlight your relevant skill set to complete this project.
-Ideally, there would be some overlap between your open source portfolio and the skillset, and would show some familiarty with relevant pieces of caMicroscope's code base.
+Include and explain your open-source contributions, and explain them as needed.
+Additionally, highlight your relevant skill set to complete this project.
+Ideally, there would be some overlap between your open-source portfolio and the skillset, showing familiarity with relevant pieces of caMicroscope's codebase.